Ishan662/attorney.-frontend/README.md

 This is the **frontend module** of the attorney. ecosystem.
 It includes user interfaces for:

-- 👨‍⚖️ Lawyers & Junior Lawyers
+- Lawyers & Junior Lawyers
-- 📂 Clients & Case Management
+- Clients & Case Management
-- 📱 Responsive layouts (Web & Mobile via React/React Native)
+- Responsive layouts (with tailwindcss)
 <!-- - 🌐 Sinhala + English support -->

-> Designed to integrate with backend services and AI modules via shared APIs.

 ---